 Credit cards similar to the Amex Blue Cash Preferred

-You earn 60,000 amazing Chase Ultimate Rewards points when you spend $4,000 on purchases within the first three months of opening the account.
+For anyone who wants to squeeze a little more value out of rewards, the Chase Sapphire Preferred® Card offers a great welcome bonus and is our favorite credit card for beginners.
+You earn 60,000 Chase Ultimate Rewards points when you spend $4,000 on purchases within the first three months of opening the account.

-- 5% cash back (5x Chase Ultimate Rewards points per $1) on up to $1,500 in spending in rotating categories each quarter when you activate the bonus
+- 5% cash back (5 Chase points per dollar) on up to $1,500 in spending in rotating categories each quarter when you activate the bonus

-- 1% cash back (1x Chase Ultimate Rewards points per $1) on all other purchases
+- 1% cash back (1 Chase points per dollar) on all other purchases

 The card currently has a welcome bonus of $150 (15,000 Chase Ultimate Rewards points) after spending $500 on purchases in the first three months.
 It’s a great card if you have a limited credit history.
 Many of our readers have been approved for this card with credit histories dating back less than three years and credit scores around 680.
 You can read a detailed review of the Chase Freedom here.

-Both cards, however, are subject to Chase’s 5/24 rule, so if you’ve opened five or more credit cards from any bank in the past 24 months (excluding certain small-business cards and Chase business cards), Chase will not approve you for many of their best travel rewards credit cards, including the Chase Freedom and Chase Sapphire Preferred Card.
+Both of these Chase cards are subject to Chase’s 5/24 rule, so if you’ve opened five or more credit cards from any bank in the past 24 months (excluding certain small-business cards and Chase business cards), Chase will not approve you for many of their best travel rewards credit cards, including the Chase Freedom and Chase Sapphire Preferred Card.

 The Amex Blue Cash Preferred Card is a great card for earning premium cash back at U.S. supermarkets, on select U.S. streaming services and on expenses like U.S. gas station purchases and transit.